erwanminguillon/erwanminguillon/README.md

 - secret handling and restore procedures
 - OWASP-oriented web application security

 I am especially interested in the boring-but-critical parts of security engineering: access control, logging, deployment safety, recovery, and knowing exactly where secrets are not supposed to be.
+Although nothing is boring when it comes to cloud hehe.

 ## Flagship project: Secure Serverless Incident Portal